integreat-io/integreat/README.md

 - `badrequest`: Request data is not as expected
 - `badresponse`: Response data is not as expected
 - `error`: Any other error

+### Origin codes

+The `origin` property is not exclusively defined, but these are some of the more common codes:

+- `service:<service id>`: The error originated in service.
+There may also be third level of detail here, if the service sets an origin code of its own.
+  E.g. `'service:entries:handshake`.
+- `middleware:service:<service id>`: The error happened in the middleware chain on the service side.
+- `internal:service:<service id>`: Used for errors in the service class, that has nothing to do with the actual service, e.g. if the service class is not configured correctly.
+- `mutate:request`: The error was set in a request mutation pipeline.
+- `mutate:response`: The error was set in a response mutation pipeline.
+- `auth:action`: The error occured while attempting to authorize the action.
+- `auth:data`: The error occured while attempting to authorize data in an action payload or a response.
+- `handler:<handler id>`: The error occurred with the handler with the given id, e.g. `'handler:GET'`.
+This means the error did happen in the service or the mutation pipelines, but in the internal workings of then handler.
+- `middleware:dispatch`: The error happened within the middleware chain, on the `dispatch()` end (not on the service end).
+- `dispatch`: This is the lowest level of origin, as the error happened within the `dispatch()` method.

 ### Idents